quirogak/battleship/README.md

 -Can select the initial coord of every ship. (in combination of ship rotation, you can organize your ships as you want, in any direction/position)

--Fast-paced game, includes surrounding ships on successful hits and sunk ships.
+-Fast-paced game, includes corner hits on successful hits and surrounding hits on sunk ships.

 -Randomize positions button.